-Goosehead operates a franchise model and charges an upfront insurance franchise fee that can range from $27,500 to $66,000, depending upon the state of the outlet.
+From its franchise channel, Goosehead receives 20% royalty on new business, and 50% royalty on renewals.
+The broker charges an upfront insurance franchise fee that can range from $27,500 to $66,000, depending upon the state of the outlet.

-A total starting investment of $60,000 to $128,000 is required, and a schedule of additional out of pocket fees charged to agents are detailed in the contract.
-These include:
+A total starting investment of $60,000 to $128,000 is required, and a schedule of additional out-of-pocket fees charged to agents are detailed in the contract.

 How wide is Goosehead’s market?

-Goosehead is appointed with over 80 carriers nationally, and as such, has a vast range of choices to present to potential clients.
-However, they only focus on personal lines like home, auto, and renters, which severely limits the target market for agents.
+Goosehead has access to over 140 carriers nationally.
+As such, it has a vast range of choices to present to potential clients.
+However, they only focus on personal lines like home, auto, and renters.

 Who is Renegade Insurance?

-Renegade Insurance are newcomers to the insurance industry.
-At the time of writing, they operate only out of Georgia, with plans to expand throughout the east coast.
+Renegade Insurance is a newcomer to the insurance industry.
 They’re backed by investors who have built category-defining companies, and believe that disruption through market-leading technology will ultimately allow insurance agents to “be their best selves”.

-Unlike Goose head, Renegade Insurance does not operate a franchise model.
+Renegade does not operate a franchise model.
 They’re an independent insurance brokerage platform.
 They offer a “you sell, we service” model to their agents, but that is just the start of what they’re trying to do.

 How do Renegade Insurance agents make money?

 Renegade Insurance agents also make money from commissions.
-Their rates are similar to Goosehead’s, with agents receiving from 80% to 95% commission (depending upon premium value) on new business and 50% commission on renewals for personal lines.
+Agents receive 80% to 95% commission (depending upon premium value) on new business and 50% commission on renewals for personal lines.

-Unlike Goosehead, Renegade Insurance also has a 60-40 split on new business and 40-60 on renewals for commercial lines.
-Additionally, Renegade Insurance also has options for agents who would like to sell life or health policies, allowing agents to cross-sell all insurance lines of business.
+Renegade Insurance also has a 60-40 split on new business and 40-60 on renewals for commercial lines.
+Additionally, Renegade Insurance also has options for agents who would like to sell life or health policies, allowing them to cross-sell all insurance lines of business.